 There is one area where this style didn’t translate well and it was in the platforming sections of Dead Cells.
 While its really tight controls and fluid movement feel immensely satisfying everywhere else, these sections demand precision that felt unnatural when compared to the rest of the game.

-You lose all your momemtum when you’re forced to stop and avoid obstacles like moving weapons and spikes.
-While I wasn’t expecting the nearly flawless platforming design I’ve experienced in games like Celeste, it felt disjointed enough that I’d rush through these sections, relying on the restorative properties of a weapon or potion to heal my wounds afterwards.
+You lose all your momentum when you’re forced to stop and avoid obstacles like moving weapons and spikes.
+While I wasn’t expecting the nearly flawless platforming design I’ve experienced in games like Celeste, it felt disjointed enough that I’d rush through these sections, relying on the restorative properties of a weapon or potion to heal my wounds afterward.

 An endless progression